Montessori Core Program

 A Day in Montessori

-Morning features the uninterrupted Montessori work cycle (Primary: ~3 hours · Pre‑Primary: ~2 hours).
-Line Time closes the morning as a whole community practice of grace, control of movement, and joy.
-Afternoons include outdoor play, lunch in true Montessori fashion, enrichment, rest/quiet work, world language, and dismissal.
+Morning features the uninterrupted work cycle (Primary ~3 hrs · Pre‑Primary ~2 hrs).
+Line Time closes the morning as a whole community practice of grace and joy.
+Afternoons include outdoor play, lunch, enrichment, rest/quiet work, world language, and dismissal.

 Detailed Daily Schedule